mpgalleg/mpgalleg.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 I am a 5th year graduate student at Northwestern Univeristy working with Professor Vicky Kalogera.
-Tell the world about yourself.
-Link to your favorite [subreddit](http://reddit.com).
-You can put a picture in, too.
-The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.
+I am interested in binary star evolution.

 Put your address / P.O. box / other info right below your picture.
 You can also disable any these elements by editing `profile` property of the YAML header of your `_pages/about.md`.
 Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically.